 - △ The Committee agreed that there is scope for simplifying aortic procedure codes, and that structuring under the themes of ascending, descending and arch-related would provide clear distinctions.
 It considered a revised structure suggested by one of its members and felt that this provided an appropriate update to the MBS, reflecting contemporary surgical practice. - △ To create complete medical services, the Committee recommended a new item (item 385XA) for valve-sparing aortic root surgery.
 This is only performed by a few surgeons in Australia and is a complex and time-consuming procedure.
 For this reason, multiple items are often co-claimed (for example, item 38556 with a two-leaflet valve repair, with or without an aortic arch procedure).
 There would be no expected increase in overall volume or MBS benefits paid, although the fee for this item should be commensurate with the complexity of the procedure.
-The Committee agreed that retroplegia should be included in these services, and that vascular anastomoses are integral to performing this procedure and should also be incorporated. - Δ The Committee agreed that item 38572 should be retained as a 'bolt on' item for aortic procedures to reflect the significant time, complexity and risk associated with such procedures. - △ It is inappropriate to co-claim certain services (such as the insertion of an intercostal catheter) as they are already included in the schedule fee for the service.
+The Committee agreed that retroplegia should be included in these services, and that vascular anastomoses are integral to performing this procedure and should also be incorporated. - △ The Committee agreed that item 38572 should be retained as a 'bolt on' item for aortic procedures to reflect the significant time, complexity and risk associated with such procedures. - △ It is inappropriate to co-claim certain services (such as the insertion of an intercostal catheter) as they are already included in the schedule fee for the service.
 Such co-claiming should be prevented. - △ It was highlighted that the items for paediatric aortic surgery (items 38706-38712) are significantly limited, and that the same items are used to cover services ranging from 45 minutes to five hours.
 The current wording of adult items precludes their use in paediatric populations.
-The proposed wording (in addition to the recommended changes to the paediatric items outlined in Section 10.4.5) will ensure that the MBS more accurately describes the procedures being performed.
+The proposed wording (in addition to the recommended changes to the paediatric items outlined in Section 9.4.5) will ensure that the MBS more accurately describes the procedures being performed.

-10.4.3 Descending thoracic aorta
+9.4.3 Descending thoracic aorta

-95 mefits: \$23,010 Average annual growth: 3.7% -

-Descending thoracic aorta repair or replacement of, without shunt or cardiopulmonary bypass, by open exposure, percutaneous or endovascular means (Anaes.)
+Current item descriptors and MBS data from FY 2014/15 Item 38568 - Scheo Item 38568 - Schedule fee: \$1862.95 Services.
+24 Total Benefits. \$23,010 Average annual growin.
+5.7% Descending thoracic aorta repair or replacement of, without shunt or cardiopulmonary bypass, by open exposure, percutaneous or endovascular means (Anaes.)
 (Assist.)

-Item 38571 - Schedule fee: \$2051.75 Services: 19 Total Benefits: \$15,291

-Descending thoracic aorta, repair or replacement of, using shunt or cardiopulmonary bypass (Anaes.)
+Item 38571 - Schedule fee: \$2051.75 Services: 19 Total Benefits: \$15,291 Average annual growth: 3.5% Descending thoracic aorta, repair or replacement of, using shunt or cardiopulmonary bypass (Anaes.)
 (Assist.)
 Public data from 2014-15 (Department of Human Services).